vite-pwa/vite-plugin-pwa/docs/examples/index.md

 # Getting Started

-You can find a set of example projects on [Vite Plugin PWA GitHub repo](https://github.com/antfu/vite-plugin-pwa/tree/main/examples).
+You can find a set of examples projects on [Vite Plugin PWA GitHub repo](https://github.com/antfu/vite-plugin-pwa/tree/main/examples).

 All the examples projects are under `examples` package/directory of the repo root directory.